What to know for your first tai chi class with BBP!

 4. Class fees are placed in a red envelope (hong bao) and should include a note with the student's name and dates and number of classes included in payment.
 These should be ready when arriving at class and should left in the designated spot BEFORE class begins.
 The senior student (Violet, Dorothy or Garry) assisting with class will frequently have an extra envelope if you find yourself without one.

-5. We do not accept credit cards but checks and, much preferred cash, acceptable.
+5. We do not accept credit cards but checks and, much preferred cash, are acceptable.
 Seminars, workshops and private lessons are all to be paid in cash.

 6. If a student knows they will not be able to make a certain class date, they do not have to prepay that date.
 A prepaid class missed for any reason can be made up in other classes; it is not carried over to the next month.